-The Sub-Adviser expects that it will select the investment companies in which the Fund invests based in part on an analysis of the past and projected performance and investment structure of the investment companies.
+Emerald Separate Account Management, LLC (the "Sub-Adviser"), expects that it will select the investment companies in which the Fund invests based in part on an analysis of the past and projected performance and investment structure of the investment companies.
 In addition, other factors may be considered, including, but not limited to, the investment company's size, shareholder services, liquidity, investment objective and investment techniques, etc.